JacobThompson/algorithms/javascript/bubbleSort/README.md

-# Insertion Sort in JavaScript with a Deno runtime.
+# Bubble Sort in JavaScript with a Deno runtime.

 To run this, you will need [Deno](https://deno.land/).